 This post shares an overview of some of my favourite photography locations along the route.
 There are hundreds of gorgeous photography spots to sate every photographer, and you’re going to find yourself stopping a great deal to grab photos as you tackle the North Coast 500, but these were definitely some of my favourites amongst the many great stops we’ve had.

-As well as this photography guide to the NC500, we’ve also written a guide to the highlights of the NC500, a 7 day North Coast 500 camping itinerary, a 1 week NC500 itinerary, 14 reasons to drive the North Coast 500 and a detailed guide to accommodation on the North Coast 500.
+As well as this photography guide to the NC500, we’ve also written a guide to the highlights of the NC500, a 7 day North Coast 500 camping itinerary, a 1 week NC500 itinerary, a 5 day NC500 itinerary, 14 reasons to drive the North Coast 500, a comprehensive list of campsites on the NC500, and a detailed guide to accommodation on the North Coast 500.

 Jess has also put together the definitive guide to planning a North Coast 500 trip.